UrbanCompass/bazel/site/docs/tutorial/app.md

 In this tutorial, you'll learn how to:

 *   Set up a Bazel workspace and create a `WORKSPACE` file
-*   Create `BUILD` files that contain the instructions used by Bazel to build the software
+*   Create `UCBUILD` files that contain the instructions used by Bazel to build the software
 *   Run builds using the Bazel command line tool